 A Vision for Strong Families and a Strong Arkansas

-We envision an Arkansas where everyone– no matter their age, background, race, gender, disability, or status – has the opportunity to live meaningful, fulfilling lives in strong, thriving communities.
+We envision an Arkansas where everyone – no matter their age, background, race, gender, sexual orientation, disability, or status – has the opportunity to live meaningful, fulfilling lives in strong, thriving communities.

-Every child in Arkansas should have the opportunity to thrive, regardless their zip code.
+Every child in Arkansas should have the opportunity to thrive, regardless of their zip code.
 Our state government has the ability and responsibility to invest in kids, their families and the places they live, work, and play.
 Programs like health care, great public schools, rural development, infrastructure, and more can make a big difference in the lives of children and, in turn, the future of our state.
-Our communities are better off when families can buy food, pay their rent or mortgage, and take care of their kids when they get sick.
-We will be stronger when our infants and toddlers have their unique development needs met and when we’ve closed the staggering wealth and asset gaps, ensuring all a bright future.
+Our communities are better off when families are able to meet their essential needs such as: buying food, paying their rent or mortgage, and taking care of their kids when they get sick.
+We will be stronger when our infants and toddlers have their unique developmental needs met and when we’ve closed the staggering wealth and asset gaps, ensuring all a bright future.

 Becoming a state where every child has the chance to succeed, where families are strong, and where communities are healthy is within our power.
 With a state budget focused on helping Arkansas’s families have the resources they need to thrive, we can unleash the creativity and potential of our state’s next generation of community members and leaders.

-We need Arkansas lawmakers to make forward-thinking decisions that improve the lives of Arkansas’s children and that create opportunities and improve life for BIPOC Arkansans and families with low incomes.
-They have been hit hard by the pandemic and face long-term inequities due to racism and discrimination.
+Arkansas’s lawmakers need to make forward-thinking decisions that improve the lives of Arkansas’s children.
+They need to create opportunities for BIPOC Arkansans, people with disabilities, and families with low incomes, who face long-term inequities due to racism, discrimination and a lack of resources.

-Now is the time for the state of Arkansas to do its part and make proactive investments in public services that ensure economic security for all Arkansans of all ages, ethnicities, and races.
-Our budget is a moral document — a reflection of our values.
-If we truly want our communities to thrive, we have to invest in having the greatest schools, health, and infrastructure in the nation.
-That’s what will build broad-based prosperity.
+Now is the time for the state of Arkansas to do its part and make proactive investments in public services that ensure economic security for Arkansans of all ages, ethnicities, genders, sexual orientations, and races, and regardless of disabilities.
+Our state’s budget is a moral document — a reflection of our values.
+The state has to invest in a system to ensure the wealth and well-being that will build broad-based prosperity.

 Union Station